rust-lang/blog.rust-lang.org/content/demoting-i686-pc-windows-gnu.md

 The 32-bit version of this target is especially problematic and has significantly less usage than `x86_64-pc-windows-gnu`, which is why `i686-pc-windows-gnu` is being demoted to Tier 2.

-## What is changed?
+## What changes?

 After Rust 1.88.0, `i686-pc-windows-gnu` will now be Tier 2 with host tools.
 For users, nothing will change immediately.
 Builds of both the standard library and the compiler will still be distributed by the Rust Project for use via `rustup` or alternative installation methods.

-This does mean that in the future, this target will likely accumulate bugs faster because of the reduced testing.
+This does mean that this target will likely accumulate bugs faster in the future because of the reduced testing.

 ## Future